Below are discharge instructions for ACL reconstruction surgery.

 Knee bandages should remain in place following surgery.
 They will be changed in the office during your first post-operative appointment.

 In some cases, oozing at the point of incision does persist for several hours.
 You may notice a small amount of bloody drainage on the bandages.
 If you are concerned about excessive bleeding, please contact our office.
-We would prefer you leave the dressings in place until they are changed in the office.

 It is common to experience temporary swelling around the knee joint, which will give you stiffness and discomfort.
 This may last for several weeks after the surgery.
 To minimize the swelling, utilize the ice machine supplied and elevate the leg above the level of your heart.
 If you notice excessive swelling about the leg/ankle/foot please contact the office.